the 2024-2025 FTLP class in a group

 6. Your resume.

 Admission to the Program is competitive.
 Meeting the minimum requirements outlined above does not guarantee admission.
 Each year, 30-40 students will be granted admission.
-Decisions on applications and offers of admission to the FTLP are made by the Program Director, Professor Wrightson.
+Decisions on applications and offers of admission to the FTLP are made by the Executive Director, Professor Wrightson.
 Offers are made on a rolling basis, so if the FTLP is for you, submit your application early.

 Some of the participants in the 2023/24 Advocacy Clinic